Nick Dearden writes:

 The British government will promise tax is exempt from TTIP.
 But we’ve heard this before.
 Almost all trade agreements have tax "carve-outs".
 But they have failed to stop the cases.

-As , “In an investment dispute, the very legitimacy of the tax is put into question.”
+As one veteran arbitrator has written, “In an investment dispute, the very legitimacy of the tax is put into question.”

 Of course, individual tax policies aren’t necessarily good.
 But raising and structuring taxation is a key element of sovereignty.